learn-co-curriculum/dsc-looping-over-collections/README.md

 ## Summary

 In this lesson, we learned how to use loops to iterate through a collection of elements.
 We started with iterating through a list of numbers, and performed the same operation on each number.
 Then we saw how we can loop through the numbers and have each number be used to access a successive element from a separate list, like `countries`.
-We then saw that to ensure that our list of numbers matched the indices of a our other list, we had to use the expression, `for element in list(range(0, len(list)))`.
+We then saw that to ensure that our list of numbers matched the indices of our other list, we had to use the expression, `for element in list(range(0, len(list)))`.
 Finally, we introduced a naming convention that is commonly used when naming the variable for our loops when iterating over a collection that is a list of common elements (i.e. `ice_cream_flavor` for a list of `ice_cream_flavors`).